nervosnetwork/mercury/README.md

 ### 1. Quick Experience

-The Mercury official provides public servers for quick experience of Mercury.
+The Mercury official provides public servers for a quick experience of Mercury.
 The request url for mainnet is https://Mercury-mainnet.ckbapp.dev/ , for testnet is https://Mercury-testnet.ckbapp.dev/ .

-For example, you can use the following command to call Mercury api methods.
+For example, you can use the following command to call Mercury API methods.

 ```shell
 $ echo '{